Join the Community of Leaders in Pain Research and Treatment

 The Power of Collaboration

 Being an APS member gives you the chance to meet and share knowledge with the best and the brightest researchers and clinicians in the field of pain.
-Regional societies and shared interest groups connect you with other pain professionals interested in common topics and local areas.
+Regional societies, special interest groups, and committees connect you with other pain professionals interested in common topics and local areas.
 Volunteer opportunities give you the chance to actively participate in the work of the society through task forces and committees.
 In addition, the society reaches out to patient organizations, professional societies, and foundations on behalf of its members to collaborate on common objectives for pain research and care.

 Advance the Quality of Care for All Pain Patients